lewmilburn/Boa-BETA/README.md

 > This is an archive of my initial version of Boa (A kinda beta-test of it).
-Boa has now released and has a new home at https://github.com/pixelsetdev/boa
+Boa has now released and has a new home at https://github.com/pixelsetdev/boa.
+If you'd like to use Boa, please use the new version.
+This repository is probably outdated and not secure for production use.

 # Boa
 Boa is the simple, fast and reliable PHP Framework.
 It's a lightweight PHP Library that's focused on being easy to learn and use, safe and secure, and incredibly reliable.